 But to see your artistic creations with true fidelity – rich and accurate colors, subtle shading and powerful highlights and shadows, clarity and high resolution, depth and life – and to know that your computer will neither disrupt you nor hold you back, these things can make all the difference.
 You will be more productive, more engaged and happy, more confident in your work and more sure that it is what you, or the client, actually want.

-And, really seeing what you are doing, and knowing your computer will never hold you back, can actually make you a better artist.
+And, seeing what you are doing and knowing your computer will never hold you back can make you a better artist.

 Having said all of this, I believe there is a much deeper and more profound truth underneath the whole idea of what tools you “need” – and it is equally true for both computer tools and traditional art supplies.
 And that is: if you are an artist, your art will come through regardless.
 You can be sitting on the sidewalk, scratching pictures into the concrete with a sharp stone and, if you’ve got it, you will make something beautiful.

 So, on the one hand, if you can’t afford the biggest and the best, or if you can’t afford anything, don’t worry.
 Just work with what you have and keep on creating, and everything will be fine.
 You are an artist!